March 17, 2021

 The first step is to get clear about why we’re investing overseas.
 People will have different motivations and goals when it comes to choosing an international index fund to invest in.

-Are we investing overseas for some extra diversification?
-Do we want exposure to every global market, or just one country in particular?
+And then how do we choose?
+Do we want exposure to every market, or just one country in particular?
 Are we happy to have multiple funds or do we want just one?
 Do we want the absolute lowest fees, or do we want the fund we think will perform best?

 As you can see, there are many factors at play.
-I’ll offer my thoughts on different options and explain why I chose the fund that I did. (beware, the official fund names are a mouthful!) 😉
+I’ll offer my thoughts on different options and explain which international index fund I chose and why.

 Developed markets make up most of the world’s equity markets (around 85-90%), with emerging markets making up the other 10-15%.
 In a minute you’ll see exactly which countries this includes.